kthod861/Meringue_ES_DE/README.md

 TODO: <br />
-- 1:1 Foreground shadow is not correctly supported

 - GameList implementation
 - Try a Lottie basic animation to make logos appear in a better way ( probably a wrong idea )
 - Recreate all backgrounds with a better resolution, they are dirty atm